 Between the windows are depictions of the local economy – mineral wealth, ranching (‘stock’), and agriculture.
 Above the windows are stylized versions of major historical influences, the coat of arms of Spain, the emblem of the Order of St. Francis (founders of the California Missions), the California Bear Flag, and the coat of arms of Mexico.
 In the middle are elements of the Great Seal of the United States.

-Santa Barbara’s original Mission, founded in 1786, was destroyed by a major earthquake in 1812, and this mural commemorates the 1820s re-building of today’s two-towered 'Queen of the Missions', California’s 10th of 21 missions.
+Santa Barbara’s original Mission, founded in 1786, was the 10th of California's 21 missions.
+It was destroyed by a major earthquake in 1812, and re-built as today’s two-towered 'Queen of the Missions.'